sap-tutorials/Tutorials/tutorials/iot-edge-install-smartsensing/iot-edge-install-smartsensing.md

  -   You have licensed SAP Internet of Things (with the new capacity unit based licensing introduced in August 2020, your company has a Cloud Platform Enterprise Agreement or Pay-As-You-Go for SAP BTP and you have subscribed to the `oneproduct` service plan)
  -   You have setup the subscription for SAP IoT in your global account in a tenant (e.g. in the DEV tenant, the guide for the basic setup is at [Get Started with Your SAP IoT Account](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/bfe6a46a13d14222949072bf330ff2f4.html) ).
  - You have knowledge how to [manage users](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a3bc7e863ac54c23ab856863b681c9f8.html) and [role collections](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html) in the SAP Business Technology Platform
- - Your SAP User has at a minimum the `iot_role_collection` created during onboarding of your tenant and the associated roles (see [SAP Help on Providing Authorizations](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/2810dd61e0a8446d839c936f341ec46d.html) ) and all the required roles for the SAP Internet of Things Edge feature, see [Configure Role Collections for Users](https://help.sap.com/viewer/247022ddd1744053af376344471c0821/2109b/en-US/7e0ddf3d1ef24a42b68cd75fc526302c.html#5f0427eab54d467bb18871ce0d41e862.html)
+ - Your SAP User has at a minimum the `iot_role_collection` created during onboarding of your tenant and the associated roles (see [SAP Help on Providing Authorizations in](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/2810dd61e0a8446d839c936f341ec46d.html) ) and all the required roles for the SAP Internet of Things Edge feature, see [Configure Role Collections for Users](https://help.sap.com/viewer/247022ddd1744053af376344471c0821/2109b/en-US/7e0ddf3d1ef24a42b68cd75fc526302c.html#5f0427eab54d467bb18871ce0d41e862.html)
  -   You have knowledge on the containerisation, i.e. [Docker](https://docker.io)
  -   You have knowledge on the Helm (https://helm.sh) package manager, and the runtime installed

 ## Details
 ### You will learn
   - How to modify an existing Helm chart
-  - How to package a Helm chart into an archive
+  - How to assemble an Helm chart as archive
   - How to create an extension service
   - How to create and use deployment parameters for your extension service
-  - Version control for extension services
+  - How create semantic versioning for your extension service

 The creation of an extension service is a two steps operation.
-The first step consists in the creation of a container image and storing it into a 3rd-party registry, as described in the tutorial [Create Extension Service Container Image](iot-edge-extension-registry).
+The first step consist in the creation of a container image and store it into a 3rd party container registry, as described in the tutorial [Create Extension Service Container Image](iot-edge-extension-registry).

-The second step consists in the creation of a new Helm solution (chart), storing it in the cloud of **SAP IoT Edge**.
+The second step consists in the creation of a new Helm solution (chart), and store the created chart in the cloud of **SAP IoT Edge**.

 ---